 Our students are mainly adult RNs who are working full time and returning to school to get their master's degree in nursing with a specialty in Family Nurse Practitioner.
-Our MSN students seek a CCNE-accredited nursing program and the flexibility to take courses online at convenient times and finish the program at their own pace.
+Our MSN students seek a regional and nursing accredited program and the flexibility to take courses online at convenient times and finish the program at their own pace.
 Located throughout the Northeast region and the entire US, students’ geographic diversity help provide a rich learning experience thanks to the varying perspectives offered during discussions.

 No. Online MSN coursework is completely asynchronous, you don’t have to worry about being online at a certain time of day.
 Our flexible online format allows students to access courses at times convenient to them, 24 hours a day, 7 days a week.

 Online learning requires as much time and effort as a traditional campus course.
 In general, we suggest that you plan on spending between twelve to fifteen hours each week for on a three-credit course.